 New Faculty Orientation

-Monday, August 18, 3:00-6:00 pm: Reception hosted by the Office of the President and Provost for new faculty members at the Chancellor’s Residence on Francis Quadrangle located at 501 S. 9th Street.
-Join us for food, music, and time to meet your new Mizzou colleagues in this lovely setting in the heart of our campus.
+Monday, August 17, 2:00pm-6:00pm: Reception hosted by the Office of the Provost for new faculty members at The Shack, located in the MU Student Center at 901 Rollins St. Join us for food, music, and time to meet your new Mizzou colleagues in this lovely setting in the heart of our campus.

-Tuesday, August 19 & Wednesday, August 20, 8:30 am-5:00 pm: New Faculty Orientation events will take place at the Missouri State Historical Society located at 605 Elm Street.
-Stay tuned for more information about the sessions on research, working with your department chair, teaching supports and working with students, the graduate school, extension and outreach, and much more!
+Tuesday, August 18, 8:00am-4:00pm: New Faculty Orientation events will take place in the south tower of Memorial Union located at 518 Hitt Street.
+Stay tuned for more information about the sessions on research, working with your department chair, teaching supports, the graduate school, extension and outreach, and much more!

-Thursday, August 21, 9:00 am-4:00 pm: New Faculty Mentor Training.
+Wednesday, August 19, 8:00am-4:00pm: New Faculty Mentor Training.
 Mentoring at Mizzou is a professional development opportunity for Mizzou faculty and staff who mentor graduate students, post docs, and/or faculty.
 The program uses Entering Mentoring curricula developed by the Center for the Improvement of Mentored Experiences in Research.
 This professional development uses an evidence-based, interactive approach designed to help mentors develop skills for engaging in productive, culturally responsive, research mentoring relationships – relationships that optimize the success of both mentor and mentees.

 May 22, 2025 9:00-10:00 am